Birational geometry of smooth families of varieties admitting good minimal models: Functorial properties of subsheaves of extended variation of Hodge structures

 \subsection{Geometric setup}

 Let $f:X\to Y$ be a morphism of smooth quasi-projective varieties with connected fibers and relative dimension $n$.
 Let $\sM$ be a line bundle on $X$.
 We will sometimes need the extra assumption that

-for some positive integer $m$ and a proper surjective morphism $\mu: T\to X$ from a smooth quasi-projective variety $T$.
+for some proper surjective morphism $\mu: T\to X$ from a smooth quasi-projective variety $T$.
 For example, the assumption (\ref{eq:extra}) is valid when $H^0 (X, \sM^m)\neq 0$, in which case $T$ can be taken to be any desingularization of the cyclic cover associated to a prescribed global section of $\sM^m$~\cite{BG71} (see also~\cite[Prop.~4.1.6]{Laz04-I}).

 Now, let $g: Y^+ \to Y$ be a morphism of smooth quasi-projective varieties and set $g': X^+\to X$ to be a strong desingularization\footnote{A desingularization that restricts to an isomorphism over the regular locus.} of $Y^+ \times_Y X$ with the resulting family $f^+:X^+ \to Y^+$.
 Next, we define $\sM^+: = (g')^*\sM$.
 Assuming that (\ref{eq:extra}) holds, let $T^+$ be any smooth quasi-projective variety with a birational surjective morphism to a strong desingularization of $(T \times_X X^+)$ with induced maps $g'': T^+ \to T$ and $\mu^+ : T^+ \to X^+$.
 By construction we have